- Home

 Project Submissions

-Submissions, including supporting materials, will be accepted through the online form through Sunday, June 5 at midnight.
+Submissions, including supporting materials, will be accepted through the online form through Monday, November 10 at 11:59pm.

 Design Specifications

 Designs should fit the brief of bold and original designs that call attention to our waterways, reducing pollution, and protecting our local ecosystems.
-The chosen storm drains have 3 basic design shapes (see Call for Artists or the section below for diagrams).
+The chosen storm drains are 3 basic design shapes.
 Design submissions should be for a specific shape, not for a specific drain.
+Artists are welcome to submit designs for all three shapes.
+Selected designs will be assigned to the specific location by the review committee.
 Since every drain is slightly different, submitted designs should be able to be altered slightly to fit the exact location once drains are assigned.

 Submission Criteria